 Flying Doctor dental programs.
 A large proportion of people living in remote and rural Australia do not have access to a regular dental service.

 Recognising the important link between oral health and overall health, over recent years the RFDS has established oral health services in parts of remote and rural Australia.
-These services are provided using fly-in fly-out, mobile and outreach deliver models, and funded by state governments, private investments, or the use of donor funds.
+These services are provided using fly-in fly-out, mobile and outreach deliver models, and funded by state governments, private investments, or the use of donor funds In 2014-15, the RFDS provided oral health services through 11 different programs in all states and territories (except the ACT) and there were 9,845 episodes of dental care provided.
 Royal Flying Doctor Service.
 Remote consultations - often referred to as 'tele-health consultations' form the core of RFDS services.

 Medical services needed by people living in rural and remote areas of Australia are no different to services required in our large cities, but the vast distances that small rural populations have to overcome to access health services, provide a real challenge.
 The Royal Flying Doctor Service works to assist country Australians in many ways.
 With a waiting room of 7.13 million square kilometres, the RFDS provides 24-hour aeromedical emergency services that can reach anywhere, no matter how remote, within hours.